Bioconductor/EuroBioc2017/README.md

 A number of rooms have been reserved in
 [Robinson College](https://www.robinson.cam.ac.uk/about-robinson/accommodation),
 which is a few minutes walk from the conference venue.
-Details on how to reserve a room, including discount code will be send in a confirmation email.
+Details on how to reserve a room (including a discount code for this conference) will be sent in a confirmation email.

 Otherwise, there are a number of hotels to the north of the city that are both fairly cheap should be relatively easy to travel to the venue